DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 Great!

 One last thing before we go further.
-The `go.GraphObject.make` function is used a lot within GoJS.
+The `go.GraphObject.make` function is used a lot in GoJS.
 To improve readability and speed up development, let's assign it to something shorter.
 A common way is to assign it to a constant variable named `$`.